by Matt Slick

 Tradition is only good if it conforms with Scripture.
 It is bad if it contradicts Scripture.
-In fact, we are told in the Bible not go beyond what is written in its pages.
-In other words, we are not to teach as Christian doctrine that which is not confirmed in Scripture.
+In fact, we are told in the Bible to not go beyond what is written in its pages.
+In other words, we are not to teach as Christian doctrine that which is not confirmed in Scripture

 "Now these things, brethren, I have figuratively applied to myself and Apollos for your sakes, that in us you might learn not to exceed what is written, in order that no one of you might become arrogant in behalf of one against the other," (1 Corinthians 4:6).

-So, we have an explicit statement in the Bible not to exceed what is written in Scripture.
+So, we have an explicit statement in the Bible not to exceed what is written in Scriptures.
 Nevertheless, the Roman Catholic Church has, without a doubt, exceeded what is written in the word of God.
 Please consider the following Roman Catholic teachings that cannot be found in Scripture.